5 Days in Turks and Caicos: A Beach Lover's Journal (With Sticker Shock)

 $320

-Yes, but with adjustments.
-I'd rent a car for the entire stay (taxis add up faster than car rental).
-I'd skip the Grand Turk day trip and instead spend two days on North Caicos or Middle Caicos via ferry ($50 round trip) — connected by a causeway, they have pristine beaches, limestone caves, and almost zero tourists.
+Yes — with adjustments.
+Rent a car for the entire stay (taxis add up faster than car rental).
+Consider skipping the Grand Turk day trip in favor of two days on North Caicos or Middle Caicos via ferry ($50 round trip) — connected by a causeway, they offer pristine beaches, limestone caves, and almost zero tourists.

 If you're exploring more of the region, the Bahamas offers a complementary experience worth considering.